 ProMedica's documents and business conduct both attest to its recognition that St. Luke's was a close and significant competitor.
 ProMedica's internal assessments reflected its understanding that St. Luke's was capable of taking significant patient volume from ProMedica's hospitals.
 IDF 467-69, 471.
-Thus, ProMedica estimated that commercial inpatient admissions at ProMedica hospitals would be diverted from ProMedica to St. Luke's in the first year if St. Luke's were added to Paramount's network.
+Thus, ProMedica estimated that the commercial inpatient admissions at ProMedica hospitals would be diverted from ProMedica to St. Luke's in the first year if St. Luke's were added to Paramount's network.
 IDF 468; cf. IDF 470 (finding that St. Luke's also expected to gain patients from ProMedica if St. Luke's were readmitted to Paramount).
-Similarly, ProMedica estimated that St. Luke's readmission to Anthem's network would cost ProMedica in gross margin annually.
-IDF 471; PX00333 at 002, in camera.
-In exchange for its loss of exclusivity with Anthem, ProMedica insisted that Anthem pay higher rates at when St. Luke's was added to Anthem's network in 2009.
-PX00231 at 015, in camera; Pugliese, Tr.
-1497-98, in camera.
-This followed a four-year period in which ProMedica's contract with Anthem explicitly offered discounted rates conditional on Anthem's agreement not to include St. Luke's in Anthem's provider network, JSLF ¶ 18, a further indication that ProMedica believed St. Luke's would have taken patients from ProMedica.
+Similarly, ProMedica estimated that St. Luke's readmission to Anthem's network would cost ProMedica for its loss of exclusivity with Anthem, ProMedica insisted that Anthem pay for the higher rates at the state of the state of

-Both parties' depict particularly intense documents competition within St. Luke's core service area.
+Both parties' documents depict particularly intense competition within St. Luke's core service area.
 See, e.g., PX01418 at 005, in camera (St. Luke's cost and revenue presentation showing that within its core service area, St. Luke's had the largest market share for GAC services and ProMedica had the second largest share); PX00333 at 002, in camera (showing ProMedica's expectation that would lose patient volume within St. Luke's core service area if St. Luke's became a participating provider in the Anthem network).
 Similarly, analysis of market shares by zip codes shows that ProMedica and St. Luke's are the most important hospitals for patients in southwest Lucas County.
 See PX02148 at 042-044, 161, in camera (showing that St. Luke's and ProMedica have the highest market shares among patients located in the geographic area in southwest Toledo surrounding St. Luke's); Town, Tr.
 3645-46, 3753-54, in camera (explaining that market shares reflect patient preferences).56

 56 IDF 450-52.
 Respondent argues that we should not consider this limited geographic area because it is smaller than the relevant geographic market defined in this case.
 RRB 3-4.
 However, MCOs, as well as St. Luke's and ProMedica, focus on this area in the ordinary course of business.
 MCOs consistently testified about the importance of their ability to meet members' demand for hospital coverage in this area.
 IDF 477-81.
 In addition, both St. Luke's and ProMedica consider patients in this limited geographic area in their internal analyses of competition.
 See, e.g., PX01418 at 005, in camera; PX00333 at 002, in camera.
-Our focus on this part of Lucas County
+Our focus on this part of Lucas County appropriately parallels the focus of MCOs and the merging parties.
+See generally Concurring Opinion of Commission J. Thomas Rosch, In the Matter of Evanston Northwestern Healthcare Corp., Docket No. 9315.